 Lacy M. Johnson is a Houston-based professor, activist, and is author of THE OTHER SIDE (Tin House, 2014).
 For its frank and fearless confrontation of the epidemic of violence against women, The Other Side was named a finalist for the National Book Critics Circle Award in Autobiography, the Dayton Literary Peace Prize, an Edgar Award in Best Fact Crime, the CLMP Firecracker Award in Nonfiction; it was a Barnes and Noble Discover Great New Writer Selection for 2014, and was named one of the best books of 2014 by Kirkus, Library Journal, and the Houston Chronicle.
 She is also author of TRESPASSES: A MEMOIR (University of Iowa Press, 2012), which has been anthologized in The Racial Imaginary (Fence Books, 2015, edited by Claudia Rankine et al.) and Literature: The Human Experience (Bedford / St. Martin’s, 2013).
 She is at work on her third book, which will be published by Scribner.

 She worked as a cashier at WalMart, sold steaks door-to-door, and puppeteered with a traveling children’s museum before earning a PhD from University of Houston’s Creative Writing Program. where she was both an Erhardt Fellow and Inprint Fondren Fellow.
 As a writer and artist, she has been awarded grants and fellowships from the Houston Arts Alliance, the Sustainable Arts Foundation, Kansas Arts Commission (may it rest in peace), the Cynthia Woods Mitchell Center for the Arts, Inprint, and Millay Colony for the Arts.
-Her work has appeared in Guernica, the Los Angeles Times, Tin House, The Racial Imaginary (Fence Books, 2015), Fourth Genre, Literature: The Human Experience , Creative Nonfiction, Sentence, TriQuarterly, Gulf Coast and elsewhere.
+Her work has appeared in Guernica, the New York Times, the Los Angeles Times, Tin House, The Racial Imaginary (Fence Books, 2015), Fourth Genre, Literature: The Human Experience , Creative Nonfiction, Sentence, TriQuarterly, Gulf Coast and elsewhere.
 She teaches creative nonfiction in the Low-residency MFA Program at Sierra Nevada College and at Rice University.